FridayOrtiz/timebase/paper/paper.md

 most service logging indicates clearly when a time or date synchronizations are out of skew.
 For an adversary attempting to keep a low profile, internal NTP attacks may create too much noise for very little gain.

+However, there are other techniques that can be applied by an attacker to take advantage of NTP.
+NTP is fundamentally designed to allow external information (ostensibly time information) to reach the inside of a network.
+We can leverage this property to create our channel.

+## extended Berkeley Packet Filters

 Berkeley Packet Filter is a Linux Kernel subsystem that allows a user to run a limited set of instructions on a virtual machine running in the kernel.
 It is